-This has been an action packed week for me, it’s the one year anniversary of the Minneapolis Tornado that ripped through a great blue heron rookery, destroying all the nests and displaying most of the adults.
-The herons ended up renesting, some at an older rookery at Coon Rapids Dam and then other establishing a [...]
+This has been an action packed week for me, it’s the one year anniversary of the Minneapolis Tornado that ripped through a great blue heron rookery, destroying all the nests (and almost all the offspring) and displacing most of the adults.
+The herons ended up renesting, some at an older rookery at Coon Rapids Dam [...]

 I’m still doing some of my bird surveys.
 And up until this week I was having a cheery time in the field, but now it’s so incredibly silent.
 I can’t believe this is the same spot that was chock full of bobolinks not so long ago.
 It’s so strange to suddenly have a spot [...]

 Well the big theme story in the blog this summer was the tornado ravaged great blue herons.
 Their rookery was blown away in May and some birds attempted to re-nest at Coon Rapids Dam and Marshall Terrace Park.
 I headed out last week to Marshall Terrace to see if chicks were visible.
 I had heard [...]

 The StarTribune has a story about the final two heron chicks that were rescued after a tornado destroyed their rookery on the Mississippi River.
 Sharon’s been involved with this story as one of the first people to investigate the damage, [...]

 If you’ve been following this blog this summer, you are aware of the tornado that hit Minneapolis in May and destroyed a heron rookery and the recovery and rebuilding.

 I got a call from the Wildlife Rehabilitation Center that last week and they planned to release 7 of the 9 great blue heron chicks [...]

 I was out at Mr. Neil’s the other day doing some final inspecting of bee equipment (they should be here in a week and a half).
 We’re getting seven new hives this spring and poor Hans (the groundskeeper) was trying to finish removing our dead hives in time for the new bees.
 I had [...]